 These Kodi builds are easy to install; you install them just like any other third-party Kodi add-on, except that they need to be installed as a system add-on and you will need to restart Kodi after the installation is complete.

 You can find our recommendations for the best Kodi builds here, plus further instructions for installation.

 What About A VPN?

-Before you start downloading stuff on Kodi, you should really set yourself up with a VPN.
-This is not just to protect your identity and anonymity if you decide to dive into the more legally dubious areas of Kodi.
+Before you start downloading content on Kodi, you should really set yourself up with a VPN.
+This is not just to protect your identity and anonymity if you decide to dive into the more legally dubious areas of Kodi!

-These are only some of the very good reasons you should be using a VPN with your Kodi TV Box.
+These are only some of the very good reasons you should be using a VPN with your Android TV box.
 If you want to dive in deeper, you can read more here.

 If you are using Kodi, not just any VPN service will do.
 Not all VPNs support streaming or P2P file exchange (torrenting).
 Also, while all VPNs will cut your internet speeds, some cut them more than others.
 While this might not matter much when you are browsing the net, it will when you are streaming 4K content.

-So, here are my top three VPN services I suggest you use for your Kodi TV box.
+Here are my top three VPN services I suggest you use for your Android TV box with Kodi.
 All of them: